dev-rashedin/http-status-toolkit/previous.md

 🔗 **[See full list of status codes](./docs/status-codes-with-short-message.md)**
 🔗 **[See status codes with detailed messages](./docs/status-codes-with-detailed-message.md)**

----

 ## TypeScript & Module Support

 - ✅ Full TypeScript support with type safety and autocompletion
 - ✅ Works in both ESM and CommonJS environments

+Works in ESM and CommonJS

 ```ts
 // ESM